Can I really become independently wealthy? (Yes, it’s possible!)

 Without having some savings set aside for unexpected expenses, you could find yourself deeper in debt.
-This can cripple your efforts to save money and will decrease your net worth.
-You would lose the opportunity to maximize savings as you pay down the balance and the interest.
+You would delay your financial goals if you have to rely on credit cards or an expensive payday loan to pay for emergency expenses.
+Then, you would lose the opportunity to maximize savings as you pay down the balance and the interest.

 Having a backup account strictly for emergencies is essential to building wealth.
 You can avoid debt and the added cost of interest rates, which has a negative impact on your budget.
 In addition, you can resolve the issue immediately and then refocus on saving money.
 In other words, you’re not carrying that expense for months before you can get back on track.

 Financial setbacks can be stressful and discouraging.
-But, you don’t have to turn an inconvenience into a crisis.
-Having an emergency fund will help keep you on course and moving forward.
+But, you don’t have to turn an unplanned expense into a crisis.
+Building a robust emergency fund will help keep you on course and moving forward.

 Typically, you should save up enough money to cover 3 to 6 months of necessary expenses.
 This can carry you through a short-term job loss or major setback.
 But, to strengthen your financial security on your journey toward independent wealth, save as much as 12 months of expenses.

 I should mention that surprise expenses are inevitable, so don’t gamble on this step.
 Don’t think *if* they happen, think when.
 And be prepared for when they do.

 5. Pay yourself first